 Further AITSL information on induction can be found here.

-The Board's Induction and Mentoring project aims to explore the following three research questions:
+The Induction and Mentoring project explored the following three research questions:

 - What constitutes ‘quality’ induction and mentoring’ generally?